Porcelain vs Composite Veneers

 Whether you’re looking to have only a few teeth or all of your front teeth covered by dental veneers you might be wondering; which material is the best, composite or porcelain?
 Dental veneers can be used alongside other cosmetic dental procedures to dramatically change the look of your smile.
 It’s an important question, so let’s dive in.

-Porcelain is generally fragile but after it is bonded to a tooth it becomes extremely durable.
+- Composite: A Shorter, Repair-Friendly Journey (4-10 Years).
 Composite materials are strong as well but once attached are more prone to chipping than porcelain.
 However composite veneers can be repaired, similar to fillings for normal tooth enamel, while porcelain veneers must be replaced entirely if they are damaged.

+- Porcelain: Two appointments for unmatched craftsmanship.
 Porcelain veneers generally require at least two appointments.
 Your dentist will remove the necessary material from your teeth, take an impression mold, and then will have to wait for a special lab to fabricate your veneers.
 Temporary veneers are available between appointments, so it’s not like you will walk around with obviously incomplete dental work, but if time is a factor this is worth considering.
 At your second appointment, your porcelain veneers will then be applied.

 Porcelain veneers are also generally more expensive than composite.
 Because porcelain veneers cannot be fabricated in-office and are of a higher quality material they cost more to create and apply.
 The initial cost of porcelain veneers compared to composite often becomes equal over time however when considering the upfront costs versus repair and replacement costs over the lifetime of each material.

+- Light-mimicking perfection for unmatched appearance.
 Porcelain veneers compared to composite veneers look more natural.
 The way that thin porcelain catches light mirrors a white tooth very closely.

+- A natural choice, with staining considerations.
 Composite veneers still look quite natural but when considering cosmetics porcelain does have the edge.
 Porcelain is also more stain resistant, related to its general durability edge, compared to composite.
 Because composite veneers can stain that does mean they will naturally wear and change color just like your other teeth.
 Porcelain veneers on the other hand may start to stick out more over time compared to the teeth surrounding them.
 This might me you will need to consider whitening your teeth to match the shade of your porcelain veneers as time goes on.

-Which Dental Veneers are Best?
+Which Dental Veneers Are Best?

 There are pros and cons to both composite and dental veneers.
-The best material for your veneers is ultimately something you will need to decide yourself based on your lifestyle and preferences.
-There’s a question of lifespan, upfront versus lifetime costs, look and time to consider when deciding between the two.
+The best material for your veneers is ultimately something you will need to decide for yourself based on your lifestyle and preferences.
+There’s a question of lifespan, upfront versus lifetime costs, look, and time to consider when deciding between the two.
 If you’re still not sure, our dentists and staff are happy to help guide you through the decision-making process.
-There’s yet more information that can be provided to you, and guidance that can be tailored to your specific needs and unique oral health situation.
+There’s yet more information that can be provided to you and guidance that can be tailored to your specific needs and unique oral health situation.

 Halloween Tips-for-Teeth